TritonDataCenter/sdc-docker/docs/development/images.md

 ## sdc-docker storage of per-user Docker image data

+(Somewhat out of date.
+See the sdc-docker.git:lib/models files now.)

 Sdc-docker needs to store (a) the docker image tags per user, and (b) the set of pulled docker images per user.
 These will be in moray.
 Buckets: